-The chart below shows the percentage of young children with disabilities, ranging from mild to severe, who exited the program during SFY 2010 within age expectation on the following child outcomes for typically developing same-aged peers.
-Data were collected from program entry and exit evaluations/assessments in all areas of development including social-emotional, cognitive,
+The chart below shows the percentage of young children with disabilities, ranging from mild to severe, who exited the program during SFY 2011 within age expectation on the following child outcomes for typically developing same-aged peers.
+Data were collected utilizing the Child Outcome Summary (COS) methodology.
+COS measures the trajectory of child progress in three federal child outcome areas listed in the following table.
+The COS is used by forty-four other states to measure child outcome performance.